InthelittIewood/InthelittIewood/README.md

 ^ usually if a different github is linked (renchanting, thesunlandictwins) then its probably not me

 uhhh I DONT KNOW WHAT ELSE TO PUT HERE help. this is the general... gist of it.... shrugs <br>
-OH heres our collective pony masterlist [(link)](https://birdwatching.straw.page/) please look at it i spent like an hour on it </3
+OH heres our collective pony masterlist [(link)](https://birdwatching.straw.page/) please look at it i spent a while on it bc i hate straw page
 ***
 ## "INTERACT WITH CAUTION" (not a dni list):
 quick list! anything in parentheses are simple reasons why.
 IWC/ thin ice?? i guess. <br>